vijit-kala/vijit-kala/README.md

 ### Currently a CS Undergrad.

 - 🔭 I’m currently working on - `A personal project`.
-- 🌱 I’m currently learning - `DSA & Android App Development `.
+- 🌱 I’m currently learning - `DSA & Back-end Development`.
-- 👯 Open to Collaborate on Android App Dev and Web Development.
+- 👯 Open to Collaborate on Web and UI/UX Development.
 - 💼 Actively Seeking internship opportunities.
 - ⚡ Hobbies: I like to solve problems and if I'm not solving problems you'll find me watching anime or reading books/manga :P.
 - 💬 Fun fact: A programmer is not a PC repairman.